Eprey27/CargadorAA/readme.md

+**⚠️ WARNING: Version 0.0.0-alpha ⚠️**

+This software version **has not been tested in a real Arduino environment**.
+It is strongly recommended **not to use it if you are not accustomed to handling battery power supply routines**.
+Improper handling of batteries and electronic circuits can lead to significant risks, including but not limited to, short circuits, overheating, component damage, or even fire hazards.

+**Use this software at your own risk and only if you understand and are capable of safely managing the risks associated with electronic systems and batteries.**

+---

+**⚠️ ADVERTENCIA: Versión 0.0.0-alpha ⚠️**

+Esta versión del software **no ha sido probada en un entorno real con Arduino**.
+Se recomienda encarecidamente **no utilizarla si no tienes experiencia previa con rutinas de suministro de energía con baterías**.
+El manejo inadecuado de baterías y circuitos electrónicos puede conllevar riesgos significativos, incluyendo, pero no limitado a, cortocircuitos, sobrecalentamiento, daños en los componentes, o incluso riesgos de incendio.

+**Utiliza este software bajo tu propia responsabilidad y solo si comprendes y estás capacitado para manejar de manera segura los riesgos asociados con sistemas electrónicos y baterías.**

 # Cargador de Baterías AA con Arduino

 Para implementar este proyecto de cargador de baterías con Arduino, proporcionaremos una guía paso a paso para construir el circuito y montar los componentes necesarios.
 Esta guía asume que tienes conocimientos básicos de electrónica y soldadura.
 Vamos a dividir el proceso en etapas claras.